 The end result is a flavorful stewed eggplant dish that’s much more delicious than the sum of its parts.

-However, I have an easier way to make Afghan Eggplant – in an electric pressure cooker!
+However, I have an easier way to make Afghan eggplant – in an electric pressure cooker!
 And best of all, it doesn’t sacrifice the flavor.

 Instant Pot Afghan Eggplant

 I like to use an electric pressure cooker to make Borani Banjan.
-It not only speeds up, but also simplifies the process.
-And bonus, the only dish that you’ll need to clean is the inside of the Instant Pot!
+It speeds up and also simplifies the process.

-More Eggplant Recipes to Try:
+More Eggplant Recipes to Try

 - Sicilian Eggplant Relish (Caponata)

-- Easy Fried Eggplant
+- Syrian Fried Eggplant with Garlic Parsley Dressing

 - Low Carb Moussaka (Greek Beef Eggplant Casserole)